mattdeloia/CATTConV/CATTCon_Personality_Dashboard.md

 NG CATTConV Survey Results
 ================

-### 59 cybersecurity professionals and 12 professionals filling non-cybersecurity roles participated in this data collection.
+### 61 cybersecurity professionals and 14 professionals filling non-cybersecurity roles participated in this data collection.

 ### Demographic Information (Education, Certifications, Hobbies)

 ##### Education: Highest degree achieved by percentage of cybersecuirty professionals.
+Of the 61 cybersecurity professionals, 77 percent have degrees in Computer Science or related fields.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 ##### Years of Experience of cybersecuirty professionals.
+The average experience reported was 11 years.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->